 During that time, as you sit with your feelings, see if you can name them.
 Research has found that people who are better at recognising and labelling their feelings have better mental health, greater satisfaction with their work lives and relationships, and fewer physical symptoms like headaches and backaches.

 There are many excellent resources available online to help you expand your emotional vocabulary, including this list from Dr Jonice Webb.

 3. Get Professional Help

 If you feel overwhelmed by the strength of your emotions, or find it difficult to make sense of them, you might like to consider getting some help with this from a professional counsellor.

 How Do You Feel About Christmas?
 It’s About Meeting Your Needs

 So how do you feel about Christmas, and why does it matter?

 Often what your feelings are trying to communicate to you is something about what you need.

-My wish for you this Christmas is that you pay attention to how you’re feeling and think about what it is telling you about what you need.
+My wish for you this Christmas is that you pay attention to how you’re feeling, and think about what it’s telling you about what you need.

-With that information, I wish you the courage to make choices that are right for you, while respecting the needs of others.
+With that information, may you find the courage to make choices that are right for you, while respecting the needs of others.
 That might mean having a soft drink, going for a walk, declining an invitation, reaching out to a friend, or having an early night.